 The same lady who made our cake was also a wedding caterer, so she had all the chairs and decorations that we’d ever need – and she let us borrow them for FREE.
+I also learned the benefits of a catering pod from our caterer.
 I’ve had a few friends who were also able to get that type of a deal.
 The moral of the story is, ask around to see what your friends can offer as a gift…wouldn’t you rather have free tablecloths and decorations than some coffee maker that will likely break in two years?
 This is the PERFECT time to use all the connections you have.

 I bought our cake topper and my garter on the clearance table at a store.
 For my flowers, I chose daisies, which are a very cheap flower and just so happen to be my favorite.
 If you’re on a budget, calla lilies are NOT a good choice.
 Amen.
 Ask your florist what is in season during your wedding and go with that flower…if he/she is a good florist, they’ll know the cheapest and prettiest route to take.